Do you ever walk into a room and forget why? Next time, try closing your eyes to jog your memory.

 Reading is a complex task that requires multiple parts of the brain to work together.
-A complex book can improve memory and cause positive neurological changes that last even after you’ve stopped reading.
+A complex book can improve memory and cause positive neurological changes that last even after you stopped reading.

 4. Stay Social

-Stress of any kind can make your PD symptoms temporarily worse.
+Stress of any kind can temporarily worsen PD symptoms.
 Meditating just 15 minutes a day can bring a sense of calm and the ability to see things more clearly.

 6. Get Enough Sleep